BaderLab/EnrichmentMapApp/EnrichmentMapIntegrationTest/src/test/java/README.md

+Some Notes

+Protocol tests are based on the Enrichment Map Protocols from the EM-tutorial-docker repository.

-Some Notes about Pax Exam
+Pax Exam

 - Can't figure out how to reuse utility classes from enrichmentmap-app in the integration tests so they had to be copied.
 - For some reason using the same package names was causing NoClassDefFoundErrors, so I added 'integration' to the package names.